 Perfection in every sense of the word conjures up idealistic thoughts that either provokes excitement or fear depending on the mindset of the individual.
 Being as close to perfection as you can be within your training will ultimately set you apart from your competitors and put you front and center under the lights.
 When we talk about training perfection, we’re looking at the quality of your overall workouts, how you perform your reps as it relates to your own unique biomechanics and which strategies you employ to bring about the best that your genetics have to offer.

-I’m a firm believer in quality over quantity which is why the principles of Max-OT training really appealed to me when I was first introduced to it and to this day still utilize it with great precision and success.
+I’m a firm believer in quality over quantity which is why the principles of Max-OT training appealed to me when I was first introduced to it and to this day still utilize it with great precision and success.
 How do you know whether or not you are abiding by this creed and not simply wasting your time in the gym performing endless amounts of reps and sets?
 Take stock of the following checkpoints and then align yourself up with what you see and then your answer will be very clear.

-Your workouts should be so precise in nature that you are barely coherent of what is actually happening around you in your gym.
+Your workouts should be so precise in nature that you are barely coherent of what is happening around you in your gym.
 Laser-like focus is the only way to reach this level of training and cannot be maintained for hours on end.
 A properly designed workout that gets right to the point and addresses all of your needs should require roughly 30 to 45-minutes of your time.
 Past that, chances are your focus and intensity will dwindle and the overall effects of your efforts will most likely diminish.
 However, during that 30 to 45-minute window, you should have zero problems with being able to stay completely focused on the task at hand leaving room for no wasted time or energy.
-Throw in a serving of Dymetadrine Xtreme just prior to your session and be amazed at just how focused you are capable of becoming.
+Throw in a serving of Dymetadrine Xtreme just before your session and be amazed at just how focused you are capable of becoming.
 Dymetadrine will crank your intensity levels from day-one.

 Intensity is King